-So what do we find so embarrassing about online dating and how can an app overcome this barrier for Aussies?
-As an app developer and entrepreneur, it’s an interesting challenge to tackle and potentially a very lucrative problem to solve, with the industry generating over $2.2 billion annually in the US alone.
+So what do we find so embarrassing about online dating?
+How can you develop a dating app that breaks this barrier for Australian users?
+As an app developer and entrepreneur, it’s an interesting challenge to tackle.
+It’s also potentially a very lucrative problem to solve, with the industry generating over $2.2 billion annually in the US alone.

 The YouGov study found that 35% of Australian adults have used dating apps and sites, with this number increasing to 50% among millennials.
-Even though young people are using these apps much more than previous generations they are also the least inclined to talk about it.
-53% of Millennials said they would be embarrassed to admit their relationship started in an app, while 25% of baby boomers felt the same way.
+Even though young people are using these apps much more than previous generations, they are also the least inclined to talk about it.
+53% of Millennials said they would be embarrassed to admit their relationship started in an app.
+25% of baby boomers felt the same way.

-As columnist Clem Bastow points out in Monday’s Age, there still seems to be a sense that online dating in Australia is a “last resort” and not something normal people have to do to find a partner.
+As columnist Clem Bastow points out in Monday’s Age, there still seems to be a sense that online dating in Australia is a “last resort”.
+It’s not something normal people have to do to find a partner.
 However, this doesn’t explain why some apps are more socially acceptable than others.

 If we start by looking at the mechanics of each of the apps, there are some obvious differences that seem to correlate pretty closely to an app’s respectability score.